Inspection Standards

 The sampling of files will include recently completed inspections (within the prior 3 months), a cross-section of neighborhoods, and a cross-section of inspectors.

-Consequences for HQS Non-Compliance
+Consequences for NSPIRE Non-Compliance

 Abatement